BenCharbonneau/project1/README.md

 ## Enhancement List

-Add a background color/image
+Add a background color/image<br>
-Add a round counter so players know what round they're on Allow players to set the control keys
+Add a round counter so players know what round they're on<br>
+Allow players to set the control keys<br>
-Add mines and explosive barrels
+Add mines and explosive barrels<br>
-Add friendly fire
+Add friendly fire<br>
-Add new maps
+Add new maps<br>
-Update the graphics
+Update the graphics<br>

 ## The Challenge